Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 ### Description:
 The `BaseBoxColliderComponent` is really basic.
 It doesn't rotate, scale with the gameobject.
-It has more attributum for box collider, but this is a support class only, please use `BoxColliderComponent` instead of this.
+It has attributes for box collider, but this is a support class only.
+Please use `BoxColliderComponent` instead of this.
 Please check for more info about `BoxColliderComponent` and `BaseColliderComponent`.

 ### Header: